TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/GeneralFunctions/ProgrammingWithWorkspacesInMind/Index.rst

 The most basic form of a preview is when a live record is selected and you lookup a future version of that record belonging to the current workspace of the logged in backend user.
-This is very easy as long as a record is selected based on its “uid” or “pid” fields which are not subject to versioning; You simply call “sys\_page->versionOL()” after record selection.
+This is very easy as long as a record is selected based on its "uid" or "pid" fields which are not subject to versioning; You simply call "sys\_page->versionOL()" after record selection.

 However, when other fields are involved in the where clause it gets dirty.
 This happens all the time!
-For instance, all records displayed in the frontend must be selected with respect to “enableFields” configuration!
+For instance, all records displayed in the frontend must be selected with respect to "enableFields" configuration!
 What if the future version is hidden and the live version is not?
 Since the live version is selected first (not hidden) and then overlaid with the content of the future version (hidden) the